bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 So, the server will not be able to know who message belongs to whom, right?
 But the IP address is still there.

-Adam Gibson: 00:50:00
+Adam Fiscor: 00:50:00

 Oh, that's a very good point because in Wasabi the server doesn't know that if someone registers to the CoinJoin, did he used Wasabi before or not.
 The server doesn't know because it's on a new Tor stream.
 But with CoinShuffle, if you don't use Tor, then you can tell that which participants, which person participated in which CoinJoins.
 So now you can correlate.
-So you actually have to use TOR for coinshuffle.
+So you actually have to use TOR for CoinShuffle.

 Lucas Ontivero: 00:50:47

 Yes, that's my point.

-Adam Gibson: 00:50:53
+Adam Fiscor: 00:50:53

-Okay, I only have one discussion thing or rather interesting thing regarding coin shuffle is that, I don't know if you guys knew it, but on BitcoinTalk the very first page of conversation was about a replay attack And then Tim Ruffing noted that the thing about encryption schemes is that all secure encryption schemes always use randomness for encryption to make sure that encrypting the same message twice does not yield the same ciphertext.
+Okay, I only have one discussion thing or rather interesting thing regarding CoinShuffle is that, I don't know if you guys knew it, but on BitcoinTalk the very first page of conversation was about a replay attack And then Tim Ruffing noted that the thing about encryption schemes is that all secure encryption schemes always use randomness for encryption to make sure that encrypting the same message twice does not yield the same ciphertext.
 The odd randomness is built in the encryption algorithm itself.
 One does not have to add randomness manually to a message before giving it to the algorithm.
 Try it, take an encryption tool and try to encrypt the same message twice.
 So anyway, it's just good to know.

-Adam Gibson: 00:52:00

-Just good to know.
 So do you guys have any presentations, questions, discussions, ideas?
-Or Should I move on to something more?
+Or should I move on to something more interesting?
-Interesting

 Lucas Ontivero: 00:52:24

-I Have no idea sir question just something that we could have in mind that could improve our CoinJoin transaction is researching if is there any way to identify the offender in order to remove it and create a new conjoin without that attacker, that could be great.
+I have no idea or question just something that we could have in mind that could improve our CoinJoin transaction is researching if is there any way to identify the offender in order to remove it and create a new conjoin without that attacker, that could be great.
-I think it's not possible, but it could be good to, if, I don't know, if we can say, okay, someone didn't sign, provide proof of something, I don't know, just to avoid creating a new round again.
+I think it's not possible, but it could be good to, if we can say, okay, someone didn't sign, provide proof of something, just to avoid creating a new round again.
 So that would be really good.

 ## Wasabi Research Club roadmap

-Adam Gibson: 00:53:17
+Adam Fiscor: 00:53:17

 I think it's possible, I think it can be done and not even hard, but I'm not sure it makes sense, because Then what's the attack?
-The attack is that the sybil comes, the malicious sybil comes and tries to, I don't know.
+The attack is that the sybil comes, the malicious sybil comes and tries to...
+I don't know.
 It's an interesting question to explore definitely.
 All right.
 So, before we would get into the next topic, I want to talk about something, is that what direction should this research club take.
 Now I want to talk about just an idea of how should we, how can we make, What's the most, what's the best thing to research in Bitcoin privacy?
 And I have a small roadmap-ish thing and we could adjust the researches to that later on.
-Right now we will, of course, as we discussed, we will go through the coinshuffle line, but after that.
+Right now we will, of course, as we discussed, we will go through the CoinShuffle line, but after that.
 So please, opinion, It's something that I've been thinking about for a year now and it's getting more and more solid based on the opinions, but I would like to hear yours too and adjust it.

 So this is the roadmap to Bitcoin privacy.
-Okay.
 Very first thing to do is to figure out the most block space efficient way of mixing coins.
-Second thing to do is to figure out how to send money in a mix instead of sending to yourself, mixing to yourself.
+Second thing to do is to figure out how to send money in a mix instead of mixing to yourself.
 The third thing to do is after these things are figured out, we have to figure out how to do it trustlessly.
-Fourth thing to do is figure out how to do it in a decentralized way, which I am not interested in, but for completeness, This is something that people might be interested in.
+Fourth thing to do is figure out how to do it in a decentralized way, which I am not interested in, but for completeness, this is something that people might be interested in.
 And the fifth thing to do is figure out how to integrate other infrastructures into this new mixing technology that's just being researched.
 What are these infrastructures?
 Those are relevant.
 Light clients, how to do it with a light client, how to do it on mobile, how to do it with hardware wallets, and are there any ways to integrate it to the lightning network somehow and rolling to the lightning network or something like this.
-So figure out the most block space efficient way of mixing, figure out how to send in a mix, how to send in a mix instead of mixing to self, figure out how to do it trustlessly.
+So figure out the most block space efficient way of mixing, figure out how to send in a mix instead of mixing to self, figure out how to do it trustlessly.
 This three step is what the Wasabi Research Club should be about.
 The integrations and later things are, I don't know, it's 10 years down the line or 20.
 So do you guys agree that This is a logical sequence of research that we could take later on when we learn more things.

 Aviv Milner: 00:57:30

+I definetly agree.
-I would, it might be a good idea to start talking about what the, how we would measure efficiency in a CoinJoin, you know, against the block space that it's consuming.
+It might be a good idea to start talking about how we would measure efficiency in a CoinJoin, against the block space that it's consuming.
-I've been thinking a lot, I don't know if we have time right now to talk about it.
+I've been thinking a lot, I don't know if we have time right now to talk about like the perfect...

-Adam Gibson: 00:57:54
+Adam Fiscor: 00:57:54

 This would be my next topic to be honest, that I have sub steps for the very first step.
 So I don't know, should I say the sub steps or do you want to say what you are saying right now?